KawaMood/items_filter/README.md

 The Items Filter provides a better alternative to automatically sort your storage room!

 > [!WARNING]
-> **This presentation concerns the latest available version of the data pack for Minecraft 1.21.4.**
+> **This presentation concerns the latest available version of the data pack for Minecraft 1.21.5 to 1.21.8.**
-> To find the most recent version, check the [main](https://github.com/KawaMood/waystones) branch.
+> To find the most recent version, check the [main](https://github.com/KawaMood/items_filter) branch.
-> For other versions, check other [branches](https://github.com/KawaMood/waystones/branches/all).
+> For other versions, check other [branches](https://github.com/KawaMood/items_filter/branches/all).

 # 🪄Introduction